aundere/heartbeat/README.md

 You can use environment variables to configure the script:

 - `HTTP_PORT` - The port on which the HTTP server will listen (default: `3000`)
+- `BIND_ADDRESS` - The address to bind the HTTP server to (default: `0.0.0.0`)
 - `NO_HEARTBEAT_TIME` - The time in seconds after which the server will be     considered down if no heartbeat is received (default: `300`)
-- `SECRET_KEY` - A secret key for the heartbeat endpoint (default: empty).
-If set, the script will require this key to be sent in the `X-Secret-Key` header.
+- `SECRET_KEY` - A secret key for the heartbeat endpoint.
+If set, the script will require this key to be sent in the `X-Secret-Key` header (default: empty)

 The script supports only Discord Webhooks for notifications.
 You can add your own alerting services by modifying the `alertServices` array in the script.
 Example: